-- the institution of further remedial measures (which may include professional counselling), - leave of absence for a period of up to one year, - withdrawal from the MBBS programme. - 8.10 The decision of the Academic Board or the Faculty Board, as the case may be, will be conveyed to the candidate in writing and the candidate will have the right to appeal the decision by application to the Board for Undergraduate Studies.
+7.8 The decision of the Academic Board or the Faculty Board, as the case may be, shall be conveyed to the student in writing and the student shall have the right to appeal the decision to the Board for Undergraduate Studies and Senate as appropriate.
+A further appeal may be made to the University Visitor.